At-A-Glance

 Social Responsibility

 Two US school districts each received a shipment.
 An international charity sponsored one shipment to El Salvador.
-Another shipment went to a tribal council in Nevada.
-Fourteen shipments were sent to six domestic charities and nonprofits with humanitarian missions.
+Another went to a tribal council in Nevada.
+Fourteen were sent to six domestic charities and nonprofits with humanitarian missions.